zeko-labs/zeko/src/app/zkapps_examples/rollup/docs/docs/design.md

 We can do it by checking `receipt_chain_hash` at transfer-processing time.
 We can also use simpler indicators, such as `is_new`, after all, a new account can not have processed any transfers before!

+#### Token approach

+A transfer has two stages:
+- Submission (add action)
+- Processing (move funds from Zeko account to user account)

+During the processing, we must prove that we haven't processed the transfer already, by including a helper account specific to the recipient.
+The helper account tracks the action state at the time of the last transfer processing.
+The account update for the inner/outer account includes this as a child, and updates the action state to the current one.
+A proof that the actions between these two action states, filtered by recipient, total to the amount, must be included.
+If the account is new, the action state is regarded as being the empty action state.

+In essence, we are tracking per-recipient what transfers have been processed.
+We delegate the responsibility of this to the recipient themself.
+How do we prevent them from tampering with the data?
+We make the account have a special token id, which circuit _only_ allows transactions in which they are subordinate to the inner/outer account.

+Thus, they can never make an update which isn't also underneath the inner/outer account.

+To simplify this, we make the inner/outer account the token owner, removing the need for tracking the public key of the token owner.